hotbso/AutoDGS/README.md

 Your beacon is off.
 So the plugin deactivates immediately.
 You did not arrive with a flight.
 In this case you must activate the plugin with command/menu "Manually activate".
-You use XRAAS with the XP12 work around.
-This makes the copied Global Airports a "Custom Scenery".
-See below.
 You are on a Custom Scenery.
 See "How do I enable a Custom Scenery?".

 ### Does it coexist with SAM or AutoGate?